team-bge/team-bge.github.io/_posts/2023-02-15-getting-started.markdown

 npm run build
 ```

-This will generate a single `/dist/index.js` file containing your whole compiled game.
+This will generate the JavaScript for your game in `/dist`.